Bundling instructions

 Then, how might we get the computer to display 5 miles in kilometers?

-OK computer: convert 5 miles to kilometers remember the result as kilometers display kilometers
+OK computer: convert 5 miles to kilometers

 Good stuff!
 Because functions return something, the computer needs to remember the result in order to display it.